 GeneCards Summary for COL17A1 Gene

 COL17A1 (Collagen Type XVII Alpha 1 Chain) is a Protein Coding gene.
-Diseases associated with COL17A1 include Epithelial Recurrent Erosion Dystrophy and Epidermolysis Bullosa, Junctional, Non-Herlitz Type.
-Among its related pathways are Integrin Pathway and Alpha6-Beta4 Integrin Signaling Pathway.
-An important paralog of this gene is COL28A1.
+Diseases associated with COL17A1 include Epidermolysis Bullosa, Junctional, Non-Herlitz Type and Epithelial Recurrent Erosion Dystrophy.
+Among its related pathways are Collagen chain trimerization and Integrin Pathway.
+An important paralog of this gene is COL5A1.